Self-contact in a buckled elastica: Line contact in odd and even modes

 \section{Line contact in odd and even modes}

 In the computations presented so far, we have only considered point-contact between various points on the elastica.
-It is reasonable to imagine that if any of these configurations are pushed hard enough, they may eventually lead to line-contact, wherein two segments of the elastica, instead of just two points, are in contact.
+It is reasonable to imagine that if any of these configurations are pushed hard enough, they may eventually lead to line-contact, wherein two segments of the elastica, instead of just two points, are in continuous contact.
 Here, we argue that line-contact cannot exist for the post-contact configurations of the odd modes shown in Fig.~\ref{fig:oddmodes_config} for any finite value of the compressive force.

 Let us consider the configurations shown in Fig. \ref{fig:oddmodes_config}.
-If a point of contact in any of these configurations were to become a line contact, then, by symmetry, the line contact region would have to be straight (i.e. $\kappa = 0$) and purely vertical, implying $n_3 = 0$ along that segment.
-This further implies that the Hamiltonian in the line segment must be zero making the $H/|\bn|=0$ for all segments of the configuration.
-Since the Hamiltonian is conserved throughout the length of the elastica, this is incompatible with the self-similar loops in all these configurations, whose $H/|\bn|$ ratio is fixed by \eqref{eq:necessary_condition_for_contact}.
+Since each of these configurations comprises repeated units of shapes of mode three, we will present our argument for mode three alone.
+If a point of contact in mode three were to transition into line contact, then, by symmetry, the line contact region would have to be straight (i.e. $\kappa = 0$) and purely vertical, implying $\bn\cdot\bd_3= n_3 = 0$ along that segment.
+This further implies that the Hamiltonian in the line segment must be zero making $H/|\bn|=0$ for the entire configuration.
+Since the Hamiltonian is conserved throughout the length of the elastica, this is incompatible with the self-similar lobe in the configuration, whose $H/|\bn|$ ratio is fixed by \eqref{eq:necessary_condition_for_contact}.
+The only way to resolve this contradiction is to conclude that a region of line contact cannot exist in configurations shown in Fig.~\ref{fig:oddmodes_config} which comprise repeated units of mode three.
 This can be numerically verified in the curvature vs. $P/P_c^{(3)}$ plot for mode three in Fig.~\ref{fig:mode3curvature}.

 Our argument for the odd modes does not work for the even modes, as the latter are not symmetric.
 However, we numerically investigate the possibility of a point contact transitioning to a line contact in mode four, since modes eight and ten contain mode-four-like shapes.
 It was observed that with increasing compressive force, the two pairs of contact points, i.e. $\{(s_1,s_3),(s_2,s_4)\}$ approach each other in ambient space, while the two lobes approach the critical $H/|\bn|$ ratio given by \eqref{eq:necessary_condition_for_contact}.
 Numerical simulations show that the point contacts do not transition into line contact until $P=50 P_c^{(4)}$, where the criterion to check for line contact was the vanishing of the sum of the signed curvatures at the contact pairs.
 The same is plotted in Fig. \ref{fig:mode4curvature}, where the sum of the signed curvatures approach zero only asymptotically.